Connect with others who understand.

 One joint symptom that is not shared with both conditions is unusual sounds, like crunching or grinding, that people with OA may experience.
 Referred to as crepitus, noisy joints do not occur with PsA.

-Because PsA is a systemic disease, it can cause a slew of symptoms not seen in those with OA.
+Because PsA is a systemic disease, it can cause a slew of symptoms not seen in people with OA.
 PsA may also cause:

 • Fatigue

-• Changes to the nails, such as pitting, or holes, and separation from the nail bed
+• Psoriatic changes to the nails, such as pitting, or holes, and separation from the nail bed and of the skin

-PsA and OA differ distinctly in their causes.
+PsA and OA differ distinctly in what causes them.

 What Causes Osteoarthritis?